crs4/most-voip/docs/python_docs/tutorial/index.rst

 The following tutorial shows you the main features of the library.

 This tutorial assumes that you have installed and configured the `Asterisk Sip Server <http://www.asterisk.org/>`_ on a reachable PC.
-For getting  instructions about the Asterisk configuration click the Asterisk configuration,
+(For getting  instructions about the Asterisk manual configuration click on the Asterisk configuration link below)

+Alternatively, you can download a virtual machine containing a running Asterisk Server instance  already configured for running the proposed android examples, as explained `here <../../asterisk_docs/vm_asterisk_installation.html>`_

 .. toctree::
    :maxdepth: 3

-   asterisk_configuration
+   ../../asterisk_docs/asterisk_configuration
    voip_tutorial_1
    voip_tutorial_2